 DIY Sorority Letter T-Shirt Materials

 As you may have guessed, I'm a Chi Omega.
 So if you're a Chi Omega too, this project is ready and available for you to cut out in design space.
-If you are part of a different sorority or fraternity, you can find Greek Letters in Cricut Design Space here.
+If you are part of a different sorority or fraternity, you can find Greek Letters in Cricut Design Space in the Cricut Access Plan

 Since I decided to use two different colors for my sorority letter t-shirt, I used the knockout method.
 You can find a great tutorial over on the Cricut Blog on how to do this from Jessica of Every Day Party Magazine.
 Basically, you size your design to whatever you want it to be, and then duplicate it based on how many layers you have.
 Then you slice the images and remove the excess.
 Cricut recommends that you do not use more than 2 layers of SportFlex Iron-On, so the knockout method is really perfect for this project.